Is There Such A Thing As Humane Slaughter?

 Former workers from slaughterhouses and factory farms have given haunting,

-real-life accounts of how this ‘humane slaughter’ process is anything but.
+real-life accounts of how ‘humane slaughter’ process is anything but.
 Often, these ex-industry employees suffer from long-term psychological impacts resulting from continued exposure to extreme levels of violence, suffering, and death.
 Slaughterhouses make victims of people, too.

 They Fight For Their Lives